Skip to main content

 { "name": "partial-isolation", "image": "alpine:latest" }

-Whitelist specific external services:
+Whitelist specific external services (avoid public DNS resolvers):

 {